-Templates should be reviewed quarterly or at the very least annually, and always as a result of a change to the budget, establishment or in post headcount (e.g. number of beds. acuity rates of patients etc.).
+Templates must undergo a formal review quarterly to ensure they remain current and to maintain levels of governance and control.
+They must always be reviewed as a result of a change to the budget, establishment or in post headcount (e.g. number of beds. acuity rates of patients etc.).